Dashboard / -

 It means the price should not be surfaced without the accompanying context.

-AI integrations should carry the context field with the price.
+AI integrations should carry the selected-outcome question, reason chips, and suggested framing with the price.

 Review Recommended